The live TV streaming service YouTube TV has rolled out big changes to its live guide.

 As an alternative, click down three times on your remote while watching a program to access a mini guide.
 This allows you to channel surf while the current program plays in the background.

-The last channel you were watching is displayed in the first position from the mini guide.
+The last channel you were watching is displayed in the first position on the mini guide.

-If you’re scrolling through the YouTube TV live guide and want to return to the program you were watching, press the Play/Pause button on your Roku remote two times.
+If you’re scrolling through the YouTube TV live guide and want to return to the program you were last watching, click back on your remote until you reach the top of the screen.

 Live Guide From Website and Mobile App